Friday, August 14, 2015

 Minions -- 5/10

-Well, there's Pixar, and then there's everybody else, everybody else in this case producing silly dopey computer-animtaed films that can't hold a weight to the short films that open Pixar's features.
+Well, there's Pixar, and then there's everybody else, everybody else in this case producing silly dopey computer-animated films that can't hold a candle to the short films that open Pixar's features.

 Rick and Morty: Season One -- 8/10

 Finally, a successor to the first run of Futurama, but darker, more cynical and post-modern.

 Outside of the first film in the series, which came out when I was a proud high school member of the Columbia House VHS club, I've seen all of the Mission: Impossible films once, usually in the theater, enjoyed them, and never watched them again.
 Number Five delivers all of the double-crossing, action mayhem, and escapist fun I desire from this series--not least because of Rebecca Ferguson's ass-kicking, Tom Cruise equaling performance--and has me re-evaluating and jonesing to watch the other four again.